p2pteamz/redfeed/README.md

 ```

-If result is not cached, then store with Redis.
+If result is not cached, then store result with Redis.

 ```js